Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

-Security Service Providers (MSSP), Consultants and Cybersecurity businesses, we also saw a large number of responses from the Government sector, the Aerospace industries, Education, Banking/Finance, Health care etc.
+Security Service Providers (MSSP), Consultants and Cybersecurity businesses, we also saw a large number of responses from the Government sector, the Aerospace industries, Education, Banking/Finance, Health care, etc.

 With such a wide range of users we were interested in how often users were using Velociraptor.
-About a third of users use Velociraptor frequently, a third use it occasionally and a third are in the process of evaluation and learning about the tool.
+About a third of users use Velociraptor frequently, a third use it occasionally and a third are in the process of evaluating and learning about the tool.

 ## Velociraptor use cases